-First of all, I would like to thank our Board of Directors for their ongoing input and support.
-I would now like to introduce our staff:
+First, I would like to thank our Board of Directors for their ongoing input and support.

 In the office we have,